liv-daliberti/grail-simulation/clean_data/README.md

 - `results/intermediate data/shorts/qualtrics_w12_clean_ytrecs_may2024.csv`
 - Session logs under `data/platform session data/sessions.json` and `data/shorts/ytrecs_sessions_may2024.rds`

 Allow-lists are reconstructed by `clean_data.surveys.load_participant_allowlists`.
-Identifiers are normalised and deduplicated so each viewer contributes at most one trajectory per issue.
+Identifiers are normalized and deduplicated so each viewer contributes at most one trajectory per issue.

 ## Processing Pipeline